-Iím interested in graduate students who want to pursue ecological research within coastal wetlands.
+Iím interested in graduate students who want to pursue ecological research within coastal wetlands or coastal prairies.
 Topics of interest to me include grasshopper behavior and population dynamics, effects of mangrove expansion on coastal wetland ecology, synthesizing data on primary production of coastal salt marshes, synthesizing data on plant community structure of coastal salt marshes, modeling plant productivity and structure in coastal wetlands, and Native American and European legacy effects on terrestrial plant communities in coastal habitats.
 Prospective students should also bring their ideas.

 I generally provide a relatively structured research experience for MS students and expect PhD students to be relatively independent, but this approach is tailored to the experience, personality and research direction of each student.
 At the moment, I am most interested in PhD students and will take MS students only under exceptional circumstances.